 Cleft palate is a common congenital anomaly occurring in infants.
-It happens when there is an aberration in the embryological palate development.
-The palate has a very important role in speech, separating the oral cavity from the nasal cavity, swallowing and even growth of the upper jaw, in every individual.
-So it is very important that palate repair is done at the right age, using the right surgical techniques, so that the results are for life.
-Improperly done cleft palate surgery leaves a fistula or an opening which is difficult to close age progresses.
-In the cleft palate surgery, the muscles of the palate are reoriented so that the original anatomy is obtained feasible for swallowing and speech.
+It happens because there is an aberration in the embryological palate development.
+The palate has a very important role in speech, separating the oral cavity from the nasal cavity.
+Swallowing and even growth of the upper jaw in every individual.
+So the right age is very important for the cleft palate treatment.
+Using the right surgical techniques so that the results are for life.
+Improperly done cleft palate treatment leaves a fistula or an opening which is difficult to close age progresses.
+In the cleft palate surgery, we can reorient the muscles.
+We can obtain the original anatomy feasible for swallowing and speech.

 A 9month old baby was brought to the Richardson Hospital.
 The parents had come as advised by the surgeon at the age of 9 months.
-The cleft lip surgery was done at the same hospital.
-After obtaining a pediatrician consult, the baby was planned for a palatoplasty surgery.
+A pediatrician consulted a palatoplasty surgery for the baby.

-At the Richardson’s, pre-surgery, surgery, and post-surgery care are considered to be utmost important.
+At Richardson’s, we consider pre-surgery and post-surgery care important.
 Cleft palate surgery is technique sensitive and needs to be done precisely to get life long benefit.
-Thousands of documented surgeries have been done at Richardsons with excellent results, thanks to the efficient cleft and craniofacial team.
+Here we do thousands of documented surgeries at Richardsons with excellent results.
+Thanks to the efficient cleft and craniofacial team.
 We strive to make every cleft individual as a noncleft individual.